esmnext/esmx/examples/docs/src/en/guide/essentials/rspack.md

 ## Vue

 Esmx provides first-class out-of-the-box support for the Vue ecosystem.
 Whether it is Vue 2 or Vue 3, developers can get a complete build experience including CSR and SSR.
+For more configuration options for the Vue builder, please refer to the [Rspack Vue Build API](/api/app/rspack-vue).

 ### Vue 3